A network of physical things that sense the environment and exchange data over a network, typically the internet.

 - Internet of Everything (IoE)

-direct communication between devices. - Web of Things (WoT)
+Direct device-to-device communication without human involvement. - Web of Things (WoT)

 IoT applied in industrial systems. - Pervasive computing